 Recently, I read a comment on a popular blog that bothered me.
-The reader suggested that because the blogger was the leader of a large organization, he didn’t have to work hard to earn his audience.
-That it was somehow easier for him than the rest of us.
+The reader suggested that because the blogger was the leader of a large organization, he didn’t have to work hard to earn an audience.
+That it was somehow easier for him.

-This type of talk gets on my nerves, because it’s pointless.
+This type of talk gets on my nerves.
+It’s pointless.
 So what if someone had more privileges or more opportunities than you did?
 It still doesn’t excuse you from doing what you’re called to do, from honing your craft and sharing your art with the world.

 This type of thinking betrays an underlying worldview that I find disturbing.
 The fact is success looks different for everyone.
 But let’s call our objections and justifications what they really are: excuses to not be awesome.

 Every time you try to do something extraordinary, you bump into the status quo.
 You get resisted by a gatekeeper, telling you why “this will never work.”
 Their reason for objecting?
 Because it never worked for them.

 Or you run into some hard-working Joe who’s embittered by the success of others.
 Of course he’s going to shoot down your innovative idea or criticize your success.
 What else can he do?
 The fact that you’re succeeding threatens his worldview and the worldview of anyone who’s ever failed at anything.

 But the reality is they’re right.
 All these people calling into question your awesomeness, saying that would never work for them, they’re right.

 I don’t know why some people succeed when others do not, but it happens — every day.
 Some people get lucky or meet the right people or have a certain “it” factor that makes them more likable than others.
 They do the same thing others have failed at, and they kill it.